Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 Healthy communication is less about saying things perfectly and more about staying regulated enough to stay connected.

-Research from the Gottman Institute consistently shows that how partners speak matters more than what they say.
-Soft starts, curiosity, and repair attempts protect relationships over time.
+Research from the Gottman Institute consistently shows that how partners speak matters more than what they say (Gottman & Silver, 2015).

 Observation: "When X happens…"